Cricle/Sqlx/docs/BEST_PRACTICES.md

 ---

-Following these best practices will help you build robust, performant, and maintainable applications with Sqlx 3.0.
+Following these best practices will help you build robust, performant, and maintainable applications with Sqlx.